 University of Washington Extension Fiction Writing Program, 1991-1992

 The Blood of Angels, by Johanna Sinisalo, Peter Owen, London, 2014.

 The Rabbit Back Literature Society, by Pasi Ilmari Jääskeläinen, Pushkin Press, London, 2013.

-The Limit, by Riikka Pulkkinen, Scribe, Melbourne and London, 2013.
+The Limit, by Riikka Pulkkinen, Scribe Publications, Melbourne & London, 2013.